 In a continuing effort to ensure the safety and welfare of students and staff, the district requires all newly hired full-time and part-time employees not requiring licensure to undergo a criminal records check and/or fingerprinting.
 Other individuals, as determined by the district, that will have direct, unsupervised contact with students shall submit to criminal records checks and/or fingerprinting, as required by law.

-A subject individual shall be subject to fingerprinting only after acceptance of an offer of employment or contract.
+An individual shall be subject to fingerprinting only after acceptance of an offer of employment or contract.
 The district shall not begin the employment of a subject individual or terms of a district contractor before the return and disposition of the required criminal records checks.

 A subject individual who has been convicted of any crimes prohibiting employment or contract will be terminated and/or will not be employed or contracted.
 A subject individual, who fails to disclose the presence of convictions that would not otherwise prohibit employment or contract with the district as provided by law, will not be employed or contracted with by the district.
-A subject individual who knowingly made a false Criminal History Records Check and fingerprinting statement as to the conviction of any crime will not be employed or contracted with by the district.
+A subject individual who knowingly made a false Criminal History Records Check and fingerprinting statement as to the conviction of any crime, will not be employed or contracted with the district.

 Fees associated with a criminal records check and/or fingerprinting may be charged.

 Oregon’s Veterans’ Preference Law requires the district to grant a preference to qualified and eligible veterans and disabled veterans at each stage in the hiring and promotion process.
 To be qualified for veterans’ preference, a veteran or disabled veteran must meet the minimum and any other special qualifications required for the position sought.
-To be eligible for veterans’ preference a veteran or disabled veteran must provide certification they are a veteran or disabled veteran as defined by Oregon law.
+To be eligible for veterans’ preference, a veteran or disabled veteran must provide certification that they are a veteran or disabled veteran as defined by Oregon law.

 The district is not obligated to hire or promote a qualified and eligible veteran or disabled veteran.
 The district is obligated to interview all minimally qualified veterans or disabled veterans and to hire or promote a qualified or eligible veteran or disabled veteran if he or she is equal to or better than the top candidate after the veterans’ preference has been applied.